Grandmother and 3 girls die in central Louisiana house fire

-The victims hadn’t been identified Sunday, but the woman was the grandmother of the three children, Alexandria city spokesman Jim Smilie told The Town Talk.
+The victims haven’t been identified, but Alexandria city spokesman Jim Smilie says the woman was the grandmother of the three children.

-On Sunday, yellow crime scene tape remained stretched across the front of the house.
-A pink and purple child’s toy was on the ground in the front yard.

 The state fire marshal’s office is assisting local fire, police and prosecutors with the investigation.